STOR-i/Changepoints.jl/README.md

 ```
 ![MOSUM plot](/docs/Plots_mosum_plot.png?raw=true "MOSUM plot")

 We can perform the MOSUM procedure with a series of increasing bandwiths to detect smaller or awkwardly-arranged signals.
-We have implemented the multi-scale merging procedure of [Messer et. al. 2014](https://arxiv.org/pdf/1303.3594.pdf) and intend to incorporate the pruning procedure of [Cho and Kirch 2019](https://arxiv.org/abs/1910.12486).
+We have implemented the multi-scale merging procedure of [Messer et. al. 2014](https://arxiv.org/pdf/1303.3594.pdf):
 ```
 Gset = [20, 30, 50, 80, 130]
 MOSUM_multi_scale_output = @MOSUM_multi_scale data Gset